How is it going, everybody? It is the blog How Unique Japan.

 The history

 Why did ancient Japanese love them?
-Because they are strong against different water conditions.
-It is easy to take care of.
+Because they are strong and can live in any water conditions.

 One more fact.